glycoverse/.github/profile/README.md

 [glyexp](https://glycoverse.github.io/glyexp/articles/glyexp.html) and [glyrepr](https://glycoverse.github.io/glyrepr/articles/glyrepr.html)
 are good places to start with.

-If you encounter any problem, use ChatGPT to help you with [this prompt](https://github.com/glycoverse/chatgpt-prompt).
+If you encounter any problem, use ChatGPT to help you with [GlycoGPT](https://github.com/glycoverse/GlycoGPT).